 Records management goals and objectives are a staple of the industry.
-They help define the records management strategy, which in turn helps organizations identify the measurable benefits of their records management programs.
+They help define the records management policy, which in turn helps organizations identify the measurable benefits of their records management programs.

 The goal of records management is to preserve the integrity of the information that is stored and make sure that it can be retrieved in a timely manner.
 It also ensures that the content remains consistent with the latest changes in technology.

 Records management goals and objectives help establish a foundation for your record retention strategy.
-They can be used as a starting point for developing policies, procedures, or guidelines that help determine what should be retained on an ongoing basis.
+They can be used as a starting point for developing procedures or guidelines that help determine what should be retained on an ongoing basis.

 It is also helpful for determining what should not be retained at all (e.g., medical waste) or how long it should be retained (e.g., 10 years).
 Records management goals and objectives can also serve as a basis for evaluating the effectiveness of your program by identifying areas where improvements need to take